boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 # Our Artificial Neural Network.

 <!--Explain how we configured our neural network and why we did as we did.
 Explain which activation function/ training function we used, explain how we handled overfitting and the data sets used.-->
+Our implementation uses the OpenCV multi-layer perceptron (MLP) artificial neural network (ANN) to recognize the digits in the speed sign.
 The following section will describe the methodology behind the creation of the neural network.
-Topics such as how configuration and which activation, or training functions where used are discussed, as well as why there were chosen.
+Topics such as which configuration and activation-, or training functions were used are discussed, as well as why they were chosen.

-## The neural network OpenCV MLP

 ## Configuration
 In order to train the network, different configurations of the network had to be chosen.